Lankow/nfc-emulator/README.md

     "Clear": false,            // clear the log when true "Save": true,              // save log to file when true "Mute": false,             // mute/unmute communication
-    "CurrentScenario": "Start" // "Start", "Stop" or "Clear" }
+    "NfcEnabled": true,        // toggle NFC emulation on the device "CurrentScenario": "Start" // "Start", "Stop" or "Clear" }
 }
 ```

+`NfcEnabled` mirrors the toggle available on the Communication screen.
+When set
+to `false`, the device will stop responding to NFC readers and log the change in
+the server communication feed.

 Requests receive a simple `200 OK` response.
 Additional command types may be
 introduced in future versions.